haiyennguyen3401/haiyennguyen3401/README.md

 ---
 ## 🚀 Academic projects

-###📌 [Data processing](https://github.com/haiyennguyen3401/data-processing) : This project focuses on data cleaning, manipulation, and exploratory data analysis using Python.
-It covers how to transform raw datasets into structured and usable data for analysis and modeling.
+### 📌 [Data processing](https://github.com/haiyennguyen3401/data-processing) : This project focuses on data cleaning, manipulation, and exploratory data analysis using Python.
+It covers how to transform raw datasets into structured and usable data for analysis and modeling. (with 5 other contributers)

 ### 📌 [Statistic décisionelle](https://github.com/haiyennguyen3401/decisional-statistic-): This project introduces statistical methods used for business decision-making and data interpretation.
-It focuses on applying statistical tests and models to real problems.
+It focuses on applying statistical tests and models to real problems. (with 5 other contributers)

-### 📌 [Webanalytics matomo](https://github.com/haiyennguyen3401/webanalytics-matomo) : This project presents a complete web analytics audit and digital marketing performance analysis for Divezone, an e-commerce company specialized in diving equipment.
+### 📌 [Webanalytics matomo](https://github.com/haiyennguyen3401/webanalytics-matomo) : This project presents a complete web analytics audit and digital marketing performance analysis for Divezone, an e-commerce company specialized in diving equipment. (with 5 other contributers)

-### 📌 [Data mining](https://github.com/haiyennguyen3401/data-mining) : This project focuses on building a complete customer analytics and churn prediction pipeline using modern Data Engineering, Business Intelligence, and Machine Learning practices.
+### 📌 [Data mining](https://github.com/haiyennguyen3401/data-mining) : This project focuses on building a complete customer analytics and churn prediction pipeline using modern Data Engineering, Business Intelligence, and Machine Learning practices. (with 5 other contributers)

 ---
 ## 🚀 Professional Experience